LLNL/sundials/doc/arkode/guide/source/Usage/MRIStep/Custom_Inner_Stepper/Description.rst

       This function peforms a different role within MRIStep than the :c:type:`MRIStepInnerResetFn`, and thus an implementation should make no assumptions about the frequency/ordering of calls to either.

-.. c:type:: int (*MRIStepInnerSetFixedStep)(MRIStepInnerStepper stepper, sunrealtype h)

-   This function accepts a fixed step size for the inner stepper to use.

-   **Arguments:**
-      * *stepper* -- the inner stepper object.
-      * *h* -- fixed step size to use on the upcoming solve.

-   **Return value:**
-      An :c:type:`MRIStepInnerSetFixedStep` should return 0 if successful, a positive value if a recoverable error occurred, or a negative value if it failed unrecoverably.

-   **Notes:**
-      This function is only called when multirate temporal adaptivity has been enabled using a :c:type:`SUNAdaptController` module having type ``SUNDIALS_CONTROL_MRI_H``.

 .. c:type:: int (*MRIStepInnerSetRTol)(MRIStepInnerStepper stepper, sunrealtype rtol)